-On the day of inspection we received 15 CQC comment cards providing feedback and spoke to eight patients.
+On the day of inspection we received 28 CQC comment cards providing feedback and spoke to six patients following our inspection.
 The patients who provided feedback were very positive about the care and attention to treatment they received at the practice.
 They told us they were involved in all aspects of their care and found the staff to be excellent, great at responding to pain requirements, helpful and they were treated with dignity and respect in a clean and tidy environment.